VenaReality/vena-reality-modeling-skill/README.md

 # Vena Reality Modeling Skill

 > A lightweight AI reasoning skill based on Vena Reality Methodology, enabling reality-first analysis before modeling, decision-making, and solution generation.

-Vena Reality helps reduce cognitive contamination in AI reasoning by forcing models to examine reality structures before generating solutions.
+> Vena Reality helps AI systems reduce cognitive contamination by forcing models to understand the reality structures behind problems before generating solutions.

-Version: 0.1.0
+Version: 0.2.0

 ---

 # Overview

-Vena Reality Modeling Skill is a lightweight AI-oriented implementation of the Vena Reality Methodology.
+Vena Reality Modeling Skill is a lightweight AI-oriented implementation of Vena Reality Methodology.

-It is not the complete Vena Reality framework itself.

-Instead, it extracts the core reasoning protocol of Vena Reality and makes it usable as an AI Skill.
+It extracts the core reasoning protocol of Vena Reality and makes it usable as an AI Skill.

 The purpose is to help AI agents start from reality itself: